scikit-hep/iminuit/README.rst

 Documentation
 -------------

-Checkout our large and comprehensive list of `tutorials`_ that take you all the way from beginner to power user.
-For help and how-to questions, please use the `discussions`_ on GitHub or `gitter`_.
+Check out our large and comprehensive list of `tutorials`_ that take you all the way from beginner to power user.
+For help and how-to questions, please use the `discussions`_ or `issues`_ on GitHub.

 **Lecture by Glen Cowan**